chompskiecodes/cursor/readme.md

 ---

+> ⚠️ **Cliniko API Limitation:**
+>
+> When checking appointment availability or booking, you must always specify all three of the following:
+> - Practitioner
+> - Business (location)
+> - Treatment type (appointment type)
+>
+> The Cliniko API does **not** support checking availability at just the clinic level or with only a subset of these fields.
+All endpoints and test scripts must enforce this requirement.

+---

+### 🚨 Development & Integration Notes

+1. **Field Naming Consistency**
+   - Always use `business_id` (not `locationId`, `location_id`, or `locationID`) for location/business references in all API payloads, docs, and code.
+   - All documentation and test scripts should use `business_id` for clarity and backend compatibility.

+2. **Practitioner Name Columns**
+   - The practitioners table may not have a `full_name` column.
+Use the actual schema column (e.g., `name`, `first_name` + `last_name`, or check your DB schema).
+   - Update scripts and queries to match your real DB schema.

+3. **Database Pool Initialization**
+   - Standalone scripts (not running under FastAPI) must manually initialize the asyncpg connection pool using `asyncpg.create_pool` with the correct `DATABASE_URL`.
+   - Do not rely on FastAPI’s dependency injection or shared pool for standalone scripts.

+4. **Legacy/Flat Fields**
+   - All legacy/flat fields (e.g., `locationId`, `location_id`, etc.) have been removed from the API and documentation.
+   - If you see these in any code or docs, update them to the current field names.

+5. **Branching Logic for Availability**
+   - If a user requests a specific practitioner, only offer slots for that practitioner (searching future days if needed).
+   - If a user requests a service or “any” practitioner, offer the next available slot with any practitioner.

+6. **Test Scripts**
+   - Test scripts must use the same field names as the backend (e.g., `business_id`).
+   - When debugging, check both the payload and the backend handler for field name mismatches.

+7. **Error Handling**
+   - If you see “Database pool not initialized,” ensure your script is initializing the pool (see above).
+   - If you see “column ... does not exist,” check your DB schema and update queries accordingly.

+---

 ### 🔹 Overview

 This project implements an AI-powered voice receptionist system using FastAPI and Supabase, integrated with the Cliniko API.
 It supports multi-location clinics, enabling intelligent location disambiguation, robust validation, and fast, JSON-compliant webhook communication with ElevenLabs' Conversational AI platform.